bmaupin/langtrends/README.md

 I like to keep up with programming languages and see how their adoption is changing over time.
 Unfortunately I wasn't happy with many of the existing sites for a number of reasons:

-- Most sites include markup/data formats (HTML, JSON, etc) and domain-specific languages (SQL, MATLAB, Bash, etc), which feels odd to me and helped me realize what I really wanted was a comparison of general-purpose programming languages
+- Most sites include markup/data formats (HTML, JSON, etc) and domain-specific languages (SQL, MATLAB, Bash, etc), but I wanted a comparison of general-purpose programming languages
 - Some sites have odd ways of gathering data that result in questionable rankings; for example, [TIOBE](https://www.tiobe.com/tiobe-index/) ranked Groovy as the #10 language in January 2021
-- Sites that do have nicer rankings are often only updated quarterly ([RedMonk](https://redmonk.com/sogrady/category/programming-languages/), [GitHut 2.0](https://madnight.github.io/githut/))
+- Sites that do have nicer rankings are often only updated quarterly ([GitHub's Innovation Graph](https://innovationgraph.github.com/), [RedMonk](https://redmonk.com/sogrady/category/programming-languages/), [GitHut 2.0](https://madnight.github.io/githut/))
 - [RedMonk](https://redmonk.com/sogrady/category/programming-languages/) has a nice visualization but it only reflects one point in time and doesn't show changes over time
 - [GitHut](https://githut.info/) hasn't been updated since 2014

 Having said that, many of those sites have specific advantages over this project:

 - [TIOBE](https://www.tiobe.com/tiobe-index/) and [RedMonk](https://redmonk.com/sogrady/category/programming-languages/) both offer additional analysis on the data
-- [GitHut](https://githut.info/) and [GitHut 2.0](https://madnight.github.io/githut/) have data for multiple GitHub metrics, such as pushes, issues, etc
+- [GitHub's Innovation Graph](https://innovationgraph.github.com/), [GitHut](https://githut.info/) and [GitHut 2.0](https://madnight.github.io/githut/) have data for multiple GitHub metrics, such as pushes, issues, etc

 This project has also been a place for me to learn or refresh my knowledge on specific technologies (React, TypeScript, [sql.js-httpvfs](https://github.com/bmaupin/langtrends-data/tree/store-data-in-sqlite), [LoopBack](https://github.com/bmaupin/langtrends-api), [Grails](https://github.com/bmaupin/junkpile/tree/main/groovy/grails-test), etc)